 #7 – Dirty Robber

 “Dirty Robber” was a song first recorded in 1955 by The Fabulous Wailers as an R&B number.
-Performed as a wilder version featured the screaming vocals, piano progression, and saxophone solos that made this song a highly energetic number that earned The Sonics a fan base that loved every heavy beat of it.
-From the album, Here Are The Sonics!!!, “Dirty Robber” was also released in 1955, winning over a fan base that maybe didn’t connect as well with the R&B version from the Wailers.
-Both The Sonics and The Fabulous Wailers were from the Pacific Northwest region but only The Sonics remain as a band to this day while Wailers officially disbanded in 1969.
-Sung as a jilted lover whose significant other ran off like a bandit, where the Wailers laid it out as a bluesy number The Sonics did so as an expression of jet-fueled, finger in the face disbelief that made it a fast dance favorite.
+Performed as a wilder version, this song featured screaming vocals, piano progressions, and saxophone solos, making it a highly energetic number that earned The Sonics a fan base that loved every heavy beat.
+From the album, Here Are The Sonics!!!, “Dirty Robber” was also released in 1955, winning over a fan base that maybe didn’t connect as well with the Wailers’ R&B version.

 #6 – Strychnine

 What made The Sonics so awesome as breakthrough artists of the garage-rock genre were the ability to take classical instruments and turn them into mean musical machines.
 At the same time, still manage to slip in bluesy accents and lose vocals to an otherwise heavy and energetic progressive “Strychnine.”
 The album, Here Are The Sonics!!!, served as more than merely a debut album for this amazing rock group but as a needed burst of refreshment to a music scene that had seemed to become too generic.
 What “Strychnine” did, thanks to The Sonics, was serve as yet another fantastic song that broke the mold of what energetic music should sound like.
-In the song, “Strychnine” was a beverage of choice while as a song, it was a sound preference of choice by fans who loved this heavy-hitting number.
+In the song, “Strychnine” was a beverage of choice, while, as a song, it was a sound preference for fans who loved this heavy-hitting number.

 #5 – Have Love, Will Travel